Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 * System also informs user of death.

 ### WEB
+Primary interface for the sponsor and the user to handle everything related to challenges and their profile.

 **User**
   * Login: The website must be able to retain the username upon creation/login and in case of a sign-up send the new profile information to the server
   * Profile: The website must send a request to the server for the user profile and and all his challenge and render that information